Osaka in a Day: Essential Spots for Your Kansai Adventure

 Osaka,Osaka,Must-see,Osaka Attractions 6

-There are eight floors when you enter Tenshokaku.
-Tenshukaku is now a history museum, and it is generally a static exhibition of the political history of the Toyotomi era and the deeds of Toyotomi Hideyoshi.
-The elevator only goes up to the fifth floor, and you have to climb the stairs to get to the eighth floor, but don't miss the view from the top floor, where you can see the entire Osaka Castle.
+The central tower has eight floors.
+Inside, it now functions as a museum, primarily featuring static displays about the political history of the Toyotomi period and the life of Toyotomi Hideyoshi.
+Elevators are available up to the fifth floor, but you’ll need to climb the stairs to reach the eighth floor.
+Don’t miss the breathtaking view from the top, where you can gaze over Osaka from above.

-heavenly chamber (esp. in Hong Kong)It is said to be the spiritual symbol of Osaka, and was first built in 1912 as the tallest building in Asia.
-Its shape is said to be a combination of the Eiffel Tower and the Arc de Triomphe.
-If you want to see the night view of Osaka, the observatory on top of Tontenkaku is the best place to go.
-Below is the New World Shopping Center, which is also a good place to shop and eat, and is a good place to visit at night.
+Tsutenkaku Tower, known as the symbol of Osaka, was originally built in 1912 and was once the tallest building in Asia.
+Its design is said to blend the Eiffel Tower and the Arc de Triomphe.
+If you want to enjoy Osaka’s night views, the observation deck at the top of Tsutenkaku is the perfect spot.
+At the base of the tower is the lively Shinsekai shopping district, a great place to shop and eat, especially in the evening.

 Kuromon Market